 I moved two blocks from Atlanta’s most beautiful park, a rolling greenscape with spectacular skyline views.
 It hosts huge outdoor concerts, festivals and farmer’s markets, and it’s less than a 5 minute walk from our front door.

 Multi-unit buildings – houses that have been subdivided into two or more rental units – are cheaper.
 People buy their own home based on emotion: it represents their dream home.
 But people buy multi-units on cold calculation: does the rent justify the price?

 That leaves tiny room for error.
 If the water bill spikes an extra $25, the landlord has to cover the difference out-of-pocket.
 And he has NOTHING set aside for management or maintenance.
 In other words, his investment is “negative cash flow” – it removes money from his pocket every month.

-No matter how nice the neighborhood is, Will and I are dead-set against buying a negative cash flow property.
-It’s a gamble.
-Housing prices can rise OR fall.
+No matter how nice the neighborhood is, I’m dead-set against buying a negative cash flow property, for two reasons:

-Check out Part 2 of this real estate series to learn why the house is so cheap (what’s the catch?) and to discover how we cobbled together the funds to make the deal sail through.
+Check out Part 2 of this real estate series to learn why the house is so cheap (what’s the catch?) and to discover how I cobbled together the funds to make the deal sail through.

 Learn How To Escape the 9-5

 Get free updates on building wealth and living to the fullest.